ibm-cloud-docs/monitoring/access_key.md

 1. [Pre-requisite] [Install the {{site.data.keyword.cloud_notm}} CLI](/docs/cli?topic=cloud-cli-getting-started).

-   If the CLI is installed, continue with the next step.

 2. Log in to the region in the {{site.data.keyword.cloud_notm}} where the Sysdig instance is running.
 Run the following command: [`ibmcloud login`](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_cli#ibmcloud_login)
-/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_cli#ibmcloud_login

 3. Set the resource group where the Sysdig instance is running.
 Run the following command: [`ibmcloud target`](/docs/cli/reference/ibmcloud?topic=cloud-cli-ibmcloud_cli#ibmcloud_target)

     By default, the `default` resource group is set.